 Then she remembered what it was like.
 Waiting with boys in parking lots, feeling like THINGS were going to happen to her.
 To them.
 The music had said so, hadn’t it?

 The paintings Sheila made weren’t good, and she knew it.
-She didn’t paint to be good at it, the way she baked or worked or cleaned her house.
+She didn’t paint to be good at it, the way she baked or worked or cleaned her house and decorated it with many glow in the dark stones amazon.
 She painted to see paint on her fingers, she painted so she could be alone listening to music, and no one could say anything about it.
 She painted because her husband was too tall to enjoy going into the basement.

 She wasn’t exactly sure why she’d married John, and it scared her, that no one had tried to stop her, to get her to fill out the proper paperwork.
 It seemed inappropriate to her that she was allowed to run around making decisions about things like this, without having to run them by a committee.
 What if she’d done the wrong thing?
 What if she’d done the right thing for the wrong reasons?
 What if it were he that was wrong to marry her?
 She felt she needed some metrics to measure her performance in this arena.
 A list of key performance indicators, like they used at work.